njpipeorgan/wll-interface/README.md

 multiply[2.33, 5]
 ```

-**Why does it work?**
+**How does it work?**

-*wll-interface* works by effectively creating the following code making calls to *LibraryLink* functions.
-It is done automatically depending on the type of arguments to `multiply`.
+*wll-interface* works by effectively creating the following code, making calls to *LibraryLink* functions.
+It is done automatically depending on the type of arguments and the return value of function `multiply`.
 ```C++
 EXTERN_C DLLEXPORT int wll_multiply(
     WolframLibraryData, mint argc, MArgument* args, MArgument res)